o2r-project/erc-checker/README.md

     			}
     		}, ...
     	],
+    	"display": {
-    	"resultHTML": String, // contains the entire result HTML,
+    	    "diff": String // contains the entire result HTML,
     	                    // with images swapped for diff-Images where differences were found;
-    	                      // currently contains text from 'Original' paper
+    	                    // currently contains text from 'Original' paper },

-        "timeOfCheck": {      // dates as milliseconds since 01.01.1970 00:00:00 UTC (UNIX time)
         "start": Number,
-            "end": Number
+        "end": Number,
-        },
-        "errorsEncountered": []
+        "errors": []
     }
  ```